software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

-## Tips for implementing the tasks
+## Tips for the teamwork

 Here's a few tips before you start implementing the tasks:

+- Use the full potential of your team and _work together_.
+Plan the tasks together, implement the tasks together and support each other
 - _Push_ code to the GitHub repository often.
-Once you have some _working_ code, use `git add`, `git commit`, `git push` commands to push the code to GitHub.
+Once you have some _working_ code, use `git add`, `git commit`, `git push` commands to push the code to GitHub
 - _Pull_ the code from the GitHub repository often.
-Run the `git pull` command to get the latest changes to your local computer.
+Run the `git pull` command to get the latest changes to your local computer
 - While pulling the code from the GitHub repository, you'll probably face _merge conflicts_.
 You can spot a merge conflict from the `git pull` command ouput: `CONFLICT (content): Merge conflict in ...`.
-If you have trouble solving the merge conficts, see the [Git instructions](/git#merge-conflicts).
+If you have trouble solving the merge conficts, see the [Git instructions](/git#merge-conflicts)
-- Take a look at the [example project]({{site.example_project_link}}) for examples.
+- Take a look at the [example project]({{site.example_project_link}}) for examples

 ## Thymeleaf page layouts